Become a Signal For Help Responder

 1. Participate in the 16 Days of Activism against Gender-Based Violence

-Complete each action from November 25th to December 10th and share your activities on social media using the hashtag #16Days.
+Download and check off each action from November 25 to December 10 and share your activities on social media using the hashtag #16Days.

 Cover page of Signal for Help Responder's Action Guide